craftingcity/The-Known-World/Prenotes Oct 06 23.md

 ### What happened?

-they called Alergra, and she said the [[Annual Boneborn Bash]] was likely the event that "Mommy" was speaking on -
+They called Alergra, and she said the [[Annual Boneborn Bash]] was likely the event that "Mommy" was speaking on - where some sort of meeting was to be held.

+Jerran buys a Chiton Studded Leather armor suit.

+They are taking 'The Embargo', Captained by [[Revari Madrid]] of the [[Northstone Family Trading Company]].